CollinLeishman/sheep_trackin/README.md

 - Create a migration backbone template importing peewee, db connection, and provide a warning about model redefinition in `app.py`.
+- Add ability to create and delete sheep
+- Check that ewe is indeed a female, ram is male and that they exist

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{